xtuml/models/doc/notes/mapping/9337_mapping.md

 With a model of Requirements and a model of Design, a model-to-model (M2M) transformation can be done that maps these model elements together into the Implementation.
-As a final step of the Design process a set of rules is defined.
+As a final step of the Design process, a set of rules is defined.
 One rule is defined for each type of element in the Requirements.
 Each rule explains how to pair an element in the Requirements with an element in the Design.
 This set of mapping rules is the core of the Model Translation.
-These rules can be applied manually.

-With models, much of this mapping and translation can be automated.
+These rules can be applied manually, but with models, much of this mapping and translation can be automated.

 ## Implementation
 Implementation realizes the Requirements within the constraints of the